Days before the war broke out in Ukraine, a young woman messaged me. “Gabby, I live in Kiev,” she wrote. “I need a prayer right now,”

 Those qualities are compassion, curiosity, calmness, connectedness, creativity, courage, clarity and confidence.
 When you meet anyone while embodying those qualities, you will support them.
 It’s not what you say; it’s how you show up.
 Your presence is your power.
 And I hope this episode of Dear Gabby helps you tap into your presence.

-Happy Days: The Guided Path from Trauma to Profound Freedom and Inner Peace is for anyone who’s ready to do some deeper work to liberate themselves from trauma.
+- Happy Days: The Guided Path from Trauma to Profound Freedom and Inner Peace is for anyone who’s ready to do some deeper work to liberate themselves from trauma.
 This book delves more into the eight qualities of Self that I touch upon in this episode.
-It’s also available as an audiobook from Audible.